nelson-lang/nelson-gitbook/markdown/en/types/ishandle.md

 ## Description

-<b>ishandle</b>returns a logical 1 if the argument is a handle object and a logical 0 otherwise.
+        ishandle returns a logical 1 if the argument is a handle object and a logical 0 otherwise.

 ## Example